arangodb/arangodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 on disk, holding copies in memory, providing indexes and caches to speed up queries.

-Up to version 3.1 ArangoDB only supported memory mapped files (MMFiles) as sole storage engine.
+Up to version 3.1 ArangoDB only supported memory-mapped files (**MMFiles**) as sole storage engine.
 Beginning with 3.2 ArangoDB has support for pluggable storage engines.
-The second supported engine is RocksDB from Facebook.
+The second supported engine is **RocksDB** from Facebook.

 Up to including versions 3.3, MMFiles was the default storage engine in ArangoDB.
 Since version 3.4, the default storage engine is RocksDB.

+The engine must be selected for the whole server / cluster.
+It is not possible to mix engines.
+The transaction handling and write-ahead-log format in the individual engines is very different and therefore cannot be mixed.

 | MMFiles | RocksDB |
 |---|---|